 Put the chair back together and marvel at the amazing job you did.

 This might sound dramatic, but I feel like this transforms this entire little nook.
-The navy goes so well with that dark wood and the gold legs that it makes me a little weak in the knees.
-And having some pattern over there makes the whole area feel so much more put together and complete.
+The navy pairs so well with that dark wood and the gold legs, and the whole combination makes me a little weak in the knees.
+Also, having a bit of pattern in there makes the whole area feel so much more put together and complete.